 While there is no downtime and you are free to go about your day as usual, you will need to avoid colored food and drinks for 24 hours at least.
 That means avoiding coffee, tea, wine, or any dark-colored foods such as berries after your teeth whitening treatment.
 You may feel a slight sensitivity, although most of our patients report no side effects at all – and are thrilled with the result.

 One of the most common questions that we receive at our South Pasadena dental clinic is whether the chemicals used during the teeth whitening procedure are toxic or not.
 Today, we would like to put your fears to rest.

 No, teeth whitening agents aren’t toxic to the body.
 One main reason for this is that the chemicals used to bleach the teeth - carbamideperoxide and hydrogen peroxide – is actually naturally-produced in the body.
 Therefore, when applied on the teeth, the body doesn’t react negatively to the chemicals, ensuring that you remain safe.

 Additionally, if done by a qualified dental practitioner, there won’t be any risk of chemical overuse.
-Dr. Cho has extensive experience whitening teeth and you can rely on him for quality treatment.
+Dr. Mehra has extensive experience whitening teeth and you can rely on her for quality treatment.

 Strong and Healthy Teeth for a Better Tomorrow

 Are you worried about the effect of teeth whitening agents on your dental fillings, crowns and veneers?
 Don’t be.
 The agents used to bleach teeth are designed keeping in mind dental fillings, implants, bridges and other treatments.

 Most peroxide-based whiteners are extremely safe to use and do not affect the quality of the teeth and the fillings.
 However, research has shown that agents that contain a peroxide concentration of 3.6% or higher, may result in microscopic surface roughness and hardness of the teeth.